richgel999/bc7enc_rdo/README.md

 make
 ```

+Note the MSVC build enabled OpenMP for faster compression.

 To encode to non-RDO BC7 using entropy reduced or quantized/weighted BC7 (super fast, slightly reduced quality, but 5-10% better LZ compression):

 ```